Filing Estimated Taxes With the IRS—Form 1040-ES

 - Credit a refund from the prior year's return to the current year's estimated tax.

 - Send in your payment (check or money order) with the corresponding payment voucher from Form 1040-ES.

 - Pay electronically using the Electronic Federal Tax Payment System (EFTPS).
-You need to enroll for this service in order to use it and you can set up one-time or recurring payments up to a year in advance.
+You need to enroll for this service in order to use it, and you can set up one-time or recurring payments up to a year in advance.
 Enroll online at www.eftps.gov.
-You can also modify or cancel payments as late as two days before they are paid.
+You also can modify or cancel payments as late as two days before they are paid.

 Additional Taxes for the Self-Employed

 In addition to income tax, those who are self-employed are also required to submit estimated tax payments for their self-employment tax.
 The current self-employment tax rate is 15.3 percent and consists of 12.4 percent for Social Security and 2.9 percent for Medicare.
 This tax is essentially the same as the Social Security and Medicare taxes withheld by most employers, except that employers are required to pay half the tax, whereas those who are self-employed pay both halves.
 The Social Security portion is subject to maximum income limitations ($128,400 as of 2018).